awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Create the functions using the dump file and "driver" file\.

-   The following code re\-creates the functions that you extracted previously\.
+   The following code recreates the functions that you extracted previously\.

    `./pg_restore -U master -d postgres -Fc -L /tmp/function_list /tmp/test.dmp`

 1. Verify your functions count\.

-   Validate that your functions have all been re\-creating by re\-running the following code:
+   Validate that your functions have all been recreated by running the following code statement\.

    `select * from pg_available_extensions where name in ('plv8','plls','plcoffee'); `
 **Note**